DrkWithT/H1C-Http-Server/README.md

 # README

 ## Brief
-This repo contains files and code for a minimal, toy HTTP/1.x server.
-Other Linux systems will likely support the C standard library and UNIX networking headers, but Windows will not.
+This repo contains files and code for a minimal, toy HTTP/1.x server. *nix systems and Linux distros should support the C standard library and UNIX networking headers, but Windows will not.
 Not for production usage but for learning purposes.

 ## References
  - [HTTP 1.x Introduction](https://jmarshall.com/easy/http/)